 If you eat a bit too much healthy food, you can still gain weight.
 If you exercise, you may still have subcutaneous fat, but you can keep your visceral fat low.
 Visceral fat accumulates quickly, but it also starts to disappear quickly with exercise.

 The power of exercise to keep visceral fat under control

 My favorite example showing how exercise can keep away visceral fat, even if you’re overweight, comes from an enlightening article in Discover magazine on this subject:

 Exercise really does make a significant difference.
 In human studies, blood tests show metabolic changes to visceral fat within just half an hour of starting to exercise.
 So go for a brisk walk, get on your bike, or go dancing today!

 What are some things can you do to get rid of visceral fat?

+Reduce stress.
 Whatever relaxing activity works for you, do it every day you possibly can!
-Yoga, meditation, walking, dancing, golf, gardening.
+This might be yoga, meditation, walking, dancing, golf, or gardening, for starters.

 Joy and health,

 Gosnell, M. Killer fat.
 Not all fats are equal.
 Discover magazine, Feb.
 28, 2007. http://discovermagazine.com/2007/feb/visceral-fat#.UgV2xlP2dQY